Updated: Nov 28, 2022

 The Park is the centerpiece of the Greater Yellowstone Ecosystem which without a doubt is the largest remaining "nearly-intact" ecosystem in our beloved Earth's northern temperate zone.
 That alone was enough to make Yellowstone a UNESCO World Heritage Site (full list in link) back in 1978.

 Yellowstone is now inhabited by flourishing Fauna and Flora.
 The Wildlife especially with a wide range of kings and queens of wild animal domains like bison, wolves, bears, elks, and antelope, etc but also more than an additional 100 species!

 One of the most important animals in the ecosystem of Yellowstone is the Wolf.
 The wolves had been absent for nearly 70 years when they were reintroduced in 1995 and something extraordinary happened - a Trophic Cascade!
 The introduction to "How Wolves Change Rivers" above is an interesting eye-opener everyone who doesn't like wolves should watch!

 Bison in the mist

 Black Bear in Yellowstone National Park

-The landscape of Yellowstone are magnificent and quiet unique thanks to the ongoing Volcanism; almost half of the Worlds active Geysers and Hydrothermal wells are found in the Yellowstone area.
-Yellowstone is actually located on top of a ticking bomb; the Caldera Volcano that are centered under Yellowstone Lake and the Mother to fuel all Hydrothermal acticity on the surface!
+The landscape of Yellowstone is magnificent and quite unique thanks to the ongoing Volcanism; almost half of the Worlds active Geysers and Hydrothermal wells are found in the Yellowstone area.
+Yellowstone is actually located on top of a ticking bomb; the Caldera Volcano that is centered under Yellowstone Lake and the Mother to fuel all Hydrothermal activity on the surface!